sani2608/sani2608/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
 SAP UI5/ FIORI, React
 - 🌱 I’m currently learning ...
-Angular, Ionic, Sqlite, Typescript
+React
 - 👯 I’m looking to collaborate on ...
 Angular, SAPUI5 projects